jonatasbaldin/pxeboot/readme.md

 to find a way to get this files from local mirror)
 * Ubuntu sets hostname from DHCP (Cisco provides this in IP format) hardcode hostname after installation
+* If there's more than one NIC, CentOS tries to get IP from all, make it get IP from just the one that receives the KSFile